10 – Refried Boogie

-Continuing with our top 10 Canned Heat songs list we turn to one of our all time favorite Canned Heat songs.
+Continuing with our top 10 Canned Heat songs list we turn to one of our all-time favorite Canned Heat songs.
 The great grooving track “Time Was,” was released on the album Hallelujah.
 The classic Hallelujah album was released in 1969.
 The song was written by Alan Wilson.
-This is one we can all relate too, especially for those of us who have married for way too long………………
+This is one we can all relate to, especially those of us who have been married for way too long………………

 # 7 – Amphetamine Annie